Are you looking for things to do in Tulum, Mexico?

 I ended my trip and definitely felt the hole burning in my short pockets.

-In saying that, though, it’s a totally different kind of experience; the same with the AirBnbs that I looked at.
-If you are already tired of sharing, get yourself one of the many luxuries AirBnb rentals on offer; you should know by now why I like to use Airbnb.
+However, it’s was a unique experience; the same with the AirBnbs I visited.
+If you’re tired of sharing, get yourself one of the many luxury Airbnb rentals on offer.

 - Get a better nights sleep